 What is Direct Primary Care?

 Direct primary care (DPC) is an alternative to the traditional fee-for-service model of primary care where instead of billing a patient’s insurance for services rendered physicians charge patients a modest retainer fee directly in exchange for providing immediate and unlimited access, longer appointment times, and intensive coordination of care.
 The retainer fee is typically between $60 and $150 per patient per month.
+The fee is paid for individuals out of their own pocket or via a sponsoring organization such as employers/unions or via health plans managing government programs such as Medicare Advantage.
 Direct primary care began as a movement in the early 2000s as a way to provide medical care to people with no health insurance.
 Since then it’s become a way for all individuals and employers to obtain better access to medical care, to obtain better quality of care, and to lower overall healthcare costs regardless of their health insurance status.
 The main way direct primary care achieves this “triple aim” is by providing physicians more time to spend with patients.
 Patients pay a low monthly subscription fee for unlimited access to their own physician via in-person visits, telephone calls, and texts.
 Bypassing insurance and charging a flat monthly fee directly to patients enables direct primary care medical practices to cut out anywhere between 30 to 40 percent of their overhead (billing, coding, insurance reimbursement, and so on).
 This enables direct primary care physicians to reduce the number of patients for whom they care—typically down to no more than 600.
 In contrast, primary care physicians practicing in the traditional fee-for-service model usually care for 2,500 to 4,000 patients, seeing 20 to 22 of them per day (insurance reimbursement rates for primary care visits are low and the cost of running a primary care practice is high so the only way fee-for-service primary care physicians can survive financially is by piling scores of patients into their practices).